-- First option allows for the full ultimate connections within the MRWA plans from both sides of the river, including Cassey Street. - Discussion on Kiss and Ride PTA stated this activity would still be an informal one, not formalised one given its location. - PE will the project also include the route development or formalisation of the route to and from Curtin University (Jackson Ave corridor)? - PTA don't envisage anything other than bus along this route.
-Any other mode or transit is out of the scope of the project. - AF noted that it was not a design requirement to include LRT.
-Train replacement is an issue as well. - KD if prioritised Public Transport through to Curtin is included in ITP that would be a useful to support a connection through the area. - Discussion on MRWA plans and approach.
+- PTA noted that the reference design includes the Cassey Street bus link this would potential cater for 60 buses in and out along that corridor in peak hours.
+The PTA would like to keep buses on Canning Highway either side of the bridge. - PTA asked if the City sign off on having buses through the Cassey Street area.
+City-is included in the Activity Centre plan as a link but City noted that it is not wedded to this outcome, indeed some development outcomes at Roberts Street may preclude it. - City asked if there were any interim proposals?
+PTA no, would result in development of interchange as an outcome. - PTA stated that pedestrian and cycle connections are included in the scope. - For the reference case, PTA have specific issues with the interchange itself, the segregation between bus and train platforms is a 300m walk.
+Given that the network would change with buses in the area really forcing a transfer, this disconnection is an unacceptable penalty. - Safety issues on Canning Highway itself with Kiss and Ride.
+There are ways to adapt the design that the PTA are looking at. - The alternative design is another structure adjacent to the existing Canning Highway to the north with buses segregated allowing for direct transfers to and from the train platforms. - First option allows for the full ultimate connections within the MRWA plans from both sides of the river, including Cassey Street. - Discussion on Kiss and Ride PTA stated this activity would still be an informal one, not formalised one given its location. - City will the project also include the route development or formalisation of the route to and from Curtin University (Jackson Ave corridor)? - PTA don't envisage anything other than bus along this route.
+Any other mode or transit is out of the scope of the project. - PTA noted that it was not a design requirement to include LRT.
+Train replacement is an issue as well - PTA if prioritised Public Transport through to Curtin is included in ITP that would be a useful to support a connection through the area. - Discussion on MRWA plans and approach.
 Planning Control Area (PCA) covers part of the area.
 Covers an area of importance for the road corridor, primarily on City of Melville side of Canning River.
-Discussion on land owners adjacent to the station and potential location of the station structure in the CoSP. - CS raised issue of walk catchment to request use of Station Access Strategy plans in engagement with Councillors via MR. - KJ noted the project would be a two year build and there would likely be construction impacts in the area. - Outcomes are common in terms of activating the Activity Centre area and consolidating bus network with improvements through South Perth - reporting to Councillors in Feb - reduce the disbenefits. - Can possibly show some of the options for Councillors in Feb CS to contact KJ in early 2020 to see if schematic locations can be shown to Councillors. - PE Labouchere Rd the City is undertaking a 3 to 5 year construction programme through the Activity Centre in conjunction with the Civic Heart.
+Discussion on land owners adjacent to the station and potential location of the station structure in the City. - Flyt raised issue of walk catchment to request use of Station Access Strategy plans in engagement with Councillors via MR. - PTA noted the project would be a two year build and there would likely be construction impacts in the area. - Outcomes are common in terms of activating the Activity Centre area and consolidating bus network with improvements through South Perth - reporting to Councillors in Feb - reduce the disbenefits. - Can possibly show some of the options for Councillors in Feb Flyt to contact PTA in early 2020 to see if schematic locations can be shown to Councillors. - City Labouchere Rd the City is undertaking a 3 to 5 year construction programme through the Activity Centre in conjunction with the Civic Heart.
 If there are diversions related to Canning Bridge in at the same time, there would be implications for public transport movements.
-PE enquired on who in the PTA to talk to for bus stops and revisions to the network.
-KD Brad Holden.
-Garry Merritt for service issues. - CS committed to providing minutes for review by PTA and CoSP.
+City enquired on who in the PTA to talk to for bus stops and revisions to the network. - Flyt committed to providing minutes for review by PTA and the City.

-City of South Perth - Integrated Transport Plan - Traffic and Congestion Forecast FINAL
+FLYT FINAL Report - Integrated Transport Plan - Traffic and Congestion Forecast Word version.DOCX